vfarcic/vfarcic.github.io/jx/REQS.md

     --quiet
 ```

-Those commands craeted a GKE cluster and destroyed it right away.
+Those commands created a GKE cluster and destroyed it right away.
 Their purpose was only to validate whether you are able to create a GKE cluster.
 We'll create a new cluster during the training.

 Please contact me on [DevOps20](http://slack.devops20toolkit.com/) Slack channel (my user is *vfarcic*) if you encountered any problems.